4 Things Inside The EPCOT Ball | Revealed!

 In this article we'll detail everything that's inside the EPCOT ball which is also known as Spaceship Earth!

-What's Inside The EPCOT Ball?
+- What Four Things Are Inside The EPCOT Ball?

 Taking up most of the giant EPCOT ball is the ride Spaceship Earth which is also the official name of the EPCOT ball.